Daerkns/HealthX/# HealthX To Do List.md

 4. Create a simple Algorithm/flowchart to illustrate the processes of the program, for a clear understanding of how it works.
 This will divide the Source code, and help us work in segments.  - DONE
 5. Learn to make an executable(.exe) file
-6. Learn how to select a random thing from a list
+6. Learn how to select a random thing from a list - DONE